feiloo/nextflow_workflows/readme.md

 X123-25,BLOOD,FFPE
 ```

-a md5sum.txt that includes the hashes for the input
+a md5sum.txt that includes the hashes for the input files.

-the pipeline takes the fastq samplesheet.csv and md5sum.txt files from the --input_dir.
+the pipeline takes the fastq samplesheet.csv and md5sum.txt files from the specified `--input_dir`.

 now start the pipeline.